iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/knative/platform-setup.md

 ## 1. Create Kubernetes cluster

 Create a local cluster using Kind or Minikube as follows, or use a managed Kubernetes cluster.
-Ensure that the cluster has sufficient resources, for example, 8 CPUs and 12GB of memory.
+If you choose Istio as the networking layer for Knative (see Step 3 below), then ensure that the cluster has sufficient resources, for example, 8 CPUs and 12GB of memory.

 === "Kind"